RU-ECE/DovKrugerCourses/integrity.md

 Any cheating detected results in a zero for the entire assignment.
 In the case of a major test, this may mean that cheating makes it mathematically impossible to pass the class.

 - All homework, labs, projects must be typed by you and may not be copied.
+Additionally, you must be capable of describing what you did, if asked.
 - For group homework, all people must contribute.
 It is cheating to take credit for code which you had no hand in creating.
 - It is acceptable to get help, even line by line on homework, but
    * You must understand what you wrote by the end